Welcome to DE@Connect

 Who are grassroots health professionals?

 Any health professional providing health services to people with diabetes!
-This includes Aboriginal health workers, Credentialled Diabetes Educators, diabetes educators, dietitians, exercise physiologists, GPs, nurses, occupational therapists, opticians, paramedics, pharmacists, physiotherapists, podiatrists, psychologists and support workers.
+This includes Aboriginal health workers, Credentialled Diabetes Educators, diabetes educators, dietitians, exercise physiologists, GPs, nurses, occupational therapists, opticians, paramedics, pharmacists, physiotherapists, podiatrists, psychologists and disability or aged care support workers.

 How do health professionals get involved?